 - The condition of the lining within the uterus and whether there are any structural issues

 - Any abnormal growths in the organs such as uterine fibroids and ovarian cysts

 Whether or not it is absolutely necessary to get your fertility tested before attempting conception is all based on your unique situation (your age and state of health).
 However, it will not hurt to check in and make sure everything is working correctly if you happen to have any concerns for any reason.

 Speaking with a fertility specialist about your plans and what you have experienced thus far is a wise decision.
-Set up your appointment today and you can learn everything you need to know about the fertility options that exist for you and your partner.
+Make an appointment with the Center of Reproductive Medicine today and you can learn everything you need to know about the fertility options that exist for you and your partner.